 Zeugma’s history dates back to ancient times.
-It is an ancient city, established by the generals of serving Alexander the Great, around 300 B.C.
+It is an ancient city, established by the generals of serving Alexander the Great, around 300 AD.
 Today, the city is located within the borders of Belkıs Village of Nizip County of Gaziantep Province.
 The city was named Selevkaya Euphrates when it was first established.
 Shortly after that, the city came under the domination of the Roman Empire and started to be called Zeugma, which means “bridge.”
 Used as a port, this historical place carried great commercial importance.

 The ancient city became famous worldwide for its mosaics from the Roman Period.
-Excavated from Zeugma remnants, these mosaics were displayed at the Gaziantep Archeology Museum for a while, then transferred to the Zeugma Mosaic Museum.
+Excavated from Zeugma remnants, these mosaics were displayed at the Gaziantep Archaeology Museum for a while, then transferred to the Zeugma Mosaic Museum.

 The first excavations in this area were started by the Gaziantep Museum in 1987.
 According to early research, studies continued in graves and the front areas of ancient Zeugma.
 The first artifacts reached were the statues, hidden by smugglers of the time.
 In 1992, a tunnel opened by treasure hunters in the middle area of the ancient city was discovered when a warden informed the authorities.
 When entered inside from this tunnel, it was seen that the floor was covered with mosaic figures.
 Because of this find, detailed excavations began and various mosaic figures applied to the ground and even a Roman villa were discovered.
 One of the foreign archeologists who joined this excavation, David Kennedy, realized that the middle part of one of the artifacts had been stolen.
 Upon further research, it was found out that these stolen parts were in the U.S.A.
 Later, the parts were recovered and thus Belkıs Village gained more importance.